Equipment talks. Flynn listens.

 From sub-sea to deep space, telemetry talks.
 Vibration.
 Current.
 Temperature.
 Pressure.
 Flow.
 Timing.
 Every rotating asset, every fluid system, every electrical bus, every thermal envelope emits signal continuously.
 A modern industrial site instruments ten thousand sensor channels, each emitting hundreds to thousands of samples per second.

-The infrastructure for converting telemetry into action remains overwhelmingly centralized: a sensor reads, transmits, accumulates in a historian or a cloud data lake, and is eventually analyzed by humans or by models running on infrastructure far from where the signal originated.
-A vast and growing class of applications cannot accept this architecture, for reasons that are structural rather than incidental:
+The infrastructure that turns telemetry into action is overwhelmingly centralized: a sensor reads, transmits, and accumulates in a historian or cloud data lake, to be analyzed later by people or models far from where the signal began.
+A large and growing class of applications cannot accept this, for structural reasons:

-- Connectivity is not guaranteed.
-The most consequential equipment operates where backhaul is intermittent, slow, expensive, or absent.
+- Connectivity is unreliable.
+The most consequential equipment runs where backhaul is intermittent, slow, expensive, or absent.

 - Decision latency matters.
-A pump dry-running can destroy itself in seconds.
-The decision cannot wait for a round trip to a cloud.
+A dry-running pump destroys itself in seconds; the decision cannot wait for a round trip to the cloud.

 - Trust cannot be outsourced.
 Decisions affecting safety, compliance, or product integrity must be auditable and reproducible.